epic-open-source/seismometer/docs/user_guide/index.rst

 The bound determined by 1 + threshold above, and 1 / (1 + threshold) below,
 so that a fairness threshold of 0.25 sets the upper bound at 1.25 times larger, or a 25% increase in the metric.
-Since the lower bound is checked with the recriprical, this would result in a 20% decrease.
+Since the lower bound is checked with the reciprocal, this would result in a 20% decrease.

 The visualization is a table showing the overall metrics, and icons indicating default, within bounds, or out of bounds.
 Note that comparison